 Pacific Avenue Arts Colony

-Pac Arts is located just outside the thriving San Pedro Arts, Culture & Entertainment (SPACE) district.
+Pac Arts is located adjacent to the thriving San Pedro Arts, Culture & Entertainment (SPACE) district.
 Building amenities include:

 If you would like to receive information about the Pacific Avenue Arts Colony, please call the building’s hotline at 310.802.2622.